Encode truth & Embed a Big-pix framework for encoded truth.

 This cuts both ways.

-Our brain therefore carefully encodes what we take in, marking certain as “can’t forget.”
 I’m encouraging disciples of Jesus to intentionally tap into how God designed the functions of our brain to accelerate learning.
+Learn a solid, big-picture overview of the “main & plain” of God’s Word and life itself.
 Deliberately work on encoding what’s crucial to us.
+When natural learning groups learn to “draw out” with questions and dialog, this marks the “aha’s” we discover as “Remember this!”

-Once it’s encoded, our brains transfer and store this in our long-term memory in categories until needed.
-That’s why it’s so crucial to soak in a passage for a whole week and put weight on doing God’s Word so our mind encode as: “This is memorable!”
-“This is can’t’ miss stuff!’”
+Once it’s encoded, our brain transfers and hard-wires this in our long-term memory in existing categories until needed.
+That’s why a simple, yet powerful, way to study Scripture is to soak in a passage for a whole week and put weight on doing God’s Word.
+Have you intentionally designed how you study Scripture, so it’s encoded as: “This is memorable!”
+“It’s can’t’ miss stuff!’”

-Each brain processes information using networks built from at least 100 billion cells called neurons.
-Neurons are cells in your brain link together like a super internet.
-Yet more.
-Neurons do the creative work we call thinking.
+Here’s a simplified glimpse into the vast complexity of our brain from a non-expert.
+The brain has around 100 billion neurons.
+Neurons connect together like a super internet and do the creative work we call thinking.
 Neurons send rapid signals to other neurons through the synapses, that is, the points where neurons connect.
-One single neuron can form thousands of communication connections through branching or linking structures or network called dendrites.

 How do neurons become even more effective?

-One other more recent discovery about the brain fills out this picture.
-The myelin sheath is a layer of cells that grows on the outside of neurons.
-Myelin allows you to speed up your brain, like we can super-charge our computers.
-We build myelin around our neurons through “deliberate practice.”
 How do soccer players or singers improve?
 Certainly, they may have natural gifting, but they also master their skill through many hours of “deliberate practice” aimed at continuous improvement through incremental changes.
 Deliberate practice occurs best under the watchful eye of another or others who aid the training process.
-For us, those in our natural learning SmallGroup.
+For us, those in our natural learning SmallGroup act as peer-coaches with their encouragement and joy in learning.

 Work on a skill every day with incremental learning toward continuous improvement and we get better and better.
 Release the unbridled creativity in God’s image-bearers.
 Involved learners increase the neurons that fire.